What Is AP?

 The AP credits I received allowed me to skip straight to higher-level, more demanding courses in my major.— Tyler V., University of Washington

-Research consistently shows that AP students are better prepared for college than students who don’t take AP.
+Research consistently shows that AP students are better prepared for college than students who don’t take AP, regardless of their exam score.
 They’re more likely to enroll and stay in college, do well in their classes, and graduate in four years.
 Taking AP can help you:

 Get familiar with college-level work—and boost your confidence by tackling it.

-Time management, critical thinking, scholarly writing—AP courses help you hone the skills you’ll need in college and career.
+Time management, critical thinking, scholarly writing—AP courses and exams help you hone the skills you’ll need in college and career.

 Studying a subject in depth could give you new insights and even put you on the path to a career.